Diagnostic imaging in Manchester, New Hampshire

 Interventional back pain management

 Image-guided procedures can help effectively treat various kinds of chronic back pain.
-Most procedures are short, allowing patients to return home the same day and often get back to normal activity the next day.
-Image-guided back pain procedures do not cure the cause of back pain, but they can provide much needed relief while a patient heals from injury or awaits surgery.
-Referrals are coordinated through a patient's primary care or pain management provider.
+Most procedures are short, allowing you to return home the same day and often return to normal activity the next day.
+Image-guided back pain procedures do not cure the cause of back pain, but they can provide much-needed relief while you heal from injury or await surgery.
+Referrals are coordinated through your primary care doctor or pain management doctor.

-Epidural steroid injection, or ESI, directs relief to the nerve or group of nerves in the epidural space of the spine.
-A physician directs the needle using an x-ray, while a combination of anesthetic and steroids are applied at the injection site.
-The procedure can be repeated several times a year, although a patient may experience different results each time.
+An epidural steroid injection, or ESI, targets relief to the nerve or group of nerves in your spine's epidural space.
+Your doctor guides the needle using an X-ray, while a combination of anesthetic and steroids are applied at the injection site.
+The procedure can be repeated several times a year, although you may experience different results each time.

-The effectiveness of an ESI can last anywhere from a few weeks to a year.
-Injections alone may not provide total relief but can ease symptoms while patients heal on their own, participate in physical therapy, or await surgery.
+An ESI’s alleviating effect can last anywhere from a few weeks to a year.
+Injections alone may not provide total relief but can ease symptoms while you heal, participate in physical therapy or await surgery.

 Rhizotomy

-Rhizotomy ablates – or burns – the sensory nerves coming from the spine’s facet joints.
-It is used to ease chronic pain in the neck or lower back, often stemming from arthritis.
-Treatments typically last for six to twelve months and can be repeated and can work alongside other forms of therapy.
+Rhizotomy ablates, or burns, the sensory nerves coming from the spine’s facet joints.
+This procedure eases chronic pain in the neck or lower back, often stemming from arthritis.
+Treatments typically last for six to 12 months, can be repeated and work alongside other forms of therapy.

-Prior to the procedure, a patient will need to have up to three nerve block injections to isolate the affected nerves.
-During the rhizotomy, a physician numbs the injection site and will insert an electrode needle through a catheter into the area of the inflamed nerve.
-The physician uses a real-time x-ray, to guide the needle to the correct location.
+Prior to the procedure, you will receive up to three nerve block injections, isolating the affected nerves.
+During the rhizotomy, a doctor numbs the injection site and inserts an electrode needle through a catheter into the area of the inflamed nerve.
+Your doctor then uses a real-time X-ray, guiding the needle to the correct location.
 Once the needle is in place, the tip heats up and burns the ends of the nerves, blocking their sensation and providing immediate pain relief.

 Kyphoplasty

-Kyphoplasty is a procedure that treats compression fractures of the vertebrae, a condition often seen in patients with osteoporosis.
+Kyphoplasty treats compression fractures of the vertebrae — a condition often seen in people with osteoporosis.

-A balloon inserted through a catheter into the damaged vertebra creates a cavity which is filled with a cement-like material that hardens.
-This restores the structure of the vertebra and provides immediate pain relief.
+A balloon, inserted through a catheter into the damaged vertebra, creates a cavity which is filled with a cement-like material that hardens.
+This procedure restores the vertebra’s structure and instantly relieves pain.

-We have expanded our kyphoplasty program and now conducts procedures for both inpatients and outpatients.
+We expanded our kyphoplasty program and now conduct both inpatient and outpatient procedures.
 For outpatients, the procedure is performed same-day and does not require a hospital stay.

 We work in collaboration with our pain center to offer a comprehensive care plan incorporating a range of traditional and non-traditional therapies to treat pain.